deathworlders/online/content/books/deathworlders/chapter-49-division.md

 Mark noticed, too.

 “...Look at you.
 You’re not even a *little* sore, are you?”
-Mark pulled a clean t-shirt over his head; The Dog House kept some gym-branded clean clothing in a bin for members to borrow.
+Mark pulled a clean t-shirt over his head; the Dog House kept some gym-branded clean clothing in a bin for members to borrow.

 Adam glanced at himself in the mirror and flexed for a moment, then pulled on his tent-like tank top.
 He looked strangely dejected.
 “No. Pretty much nobody can hurt me these days.”